Seajull/TransPo-RG/README.md

   -h, --help            Show this help message then exit.
   -i, --index           Create the index of fasta2 if it doesn't exist (-ii
                         for forcing).
+  -l, --loss            Enable the creation of 'StatsLoss' file which contain
+                        percentage of loss.
   -n, --notempfile      Create all file instead of using temporary file.
   -o OUT, --output OUT  Output file (same format of tabbed file input).
   -t TYPEA, --type TYPEA